Patients and Public

 - PEG members played a key part in Fuelling Ambition Creatively Together (FACT), this initiative was designed for young people to showcase their ideas for digital innovations in the world of health.
 PEG members sat as part of an expert panel, providing feedback and support for further development and refinement of ideas.

 - PEG members attended the HInM Patient Safety, Maternity and Neonatal Learning System launch event to kick start public involvement and engagement agenda across PSC workstreams.
-The PSC team have now produced a plan for patient and public involvement and engagement across their work-streams.
+The PSC team have now produced a plan for patients and public involvement and engagement across their work-streams.

 - PEG members have been working with the Programme Manager of the European Regional Development Fund at HInM on Health 2.0.
 Health 2.0 is a meetup group focused on innovations in the delivery of healthcare and health related technology.
 This community aims to share, discuss, showcase and develop ideas to improve patient care.